pixelastic/gilmore/docs/src/init.md

 `await repo.init([options])`

-This is equivalent to calling `git init`.
+This will call `git init` and set the default branch name to `main`.

 ## Options